Marrakech is a vibrant and bustling city, known for its rich history, stunning architecture, and lively souks.

 Visiting Marrakech during Ramadan can be a spiritually enriching and cultural experience, but let me be honest—it might not suit everyone.

 During Ramadan, the rhythm of life in the city changes.
-People fast from dawn to sunset, which means many shops and restaurants close or only open after the afternoon.
+People fast from dawn to sunset, which means many restaurants and cafes are closed or only open after the afternoon.

 Even some tourist activities like tours or workshops may be affected or have adjusted schedules.